slax-lab/slax-reader-api/README.md

 # 📝 License

-`Slax Reader` is licensed under the [Apache License 2.0](LICENSE), the community version is 100% free and open source, forever.
+`Slax Reader` is licensed under the [Apache License 2.0](LICENSE).
+The community version is completely free, open-source, and will remain so forever.